codypaternostro/RemotePro/docs/en-US/Get-RPConfigPath.md

 ```

 ## DESCRIPTION
-This function, Get-RPConfigurationPath, calls New-RpAppDataPath to get the
+This function, Get-RpConfigurationPath, calls New-RpAppDataPath to get the
 app data directory and then appends 'RemoteProParamConfig.json'.
 It
 showcases path handling adaptations from MilestonePSTools, tailored for log